mnot/I-D/binary-structured-headers/draft.md

 ### Byte Sequences

-The Byte Sequence data type (type=0x9) has a payload whose length is indicated by its first 14 bits (as an unsigned integer):
+The Byte Sequence data type (type=0x9) has a payload whose length is indicated by its first 14 bits (as an unsigned integer), followed by four bits of padding:

 ~~~
 --+--------+----+----+---------------------